 Does the Lender Have a State License?

 If a company displays a copy of its license on its website, always double-check this information by calling your state’s regulator of financial institutions.
-A list of the regulators in each state can be found on the website of the Consumer Financial Protection Bureau (CFPB).
+You can find a list of the regulators in each state on the website of the Consumer Financial Protection Bureau (CFPB).

 Is the Interest Rate Reasonable?

 Payday loan lenders charge higher rates of interest than banks because of the higher risks involved in offering unsecured loans.
 However, the interest rates charged by some lenders are incredibly high.
 Therefore, it is important to choose a lender with a more reasonable rate of interest.

 A reasonable rate of interest for a payday loan could be considered to be an annual percentage rate (APR) of between 300 percent and 400 percent, although it may be possible to obtain a lower rate than this.

 Under the federal Truth in Lending Act, the payday loan company has to give you written details of the APR that you will be charged before you take out a loan.